alexandermaxim8/VGG-Gender-Classifier/README.md

 </p>

 The objectives of this project:
-- Modeling: To build an architecture for gender classification based on the researched model.
+- **Modeling**: To build an architecture for gender classification based on the researched model.
-- Optimization: To compare and adjust parameters to achieve accurate predictions and efficient resource usage.
+- **Optimization**: To compare and adjust parameters to achieve accurate predictions and efficient resource usage.
-- Deployment: To develop a basic system that can be practically used for gender classification cases.
+- **Deployment**: To develop a basic system that can be practically used for gender classification cases.

 ## Getting Started
 ### File Description
+- **Dataset**: Contains images, tabular attributes (images file name, label, index).
+- **Program**: Contains .ipynb file, .py file for model deployment using streamlit.
+- **Output** Folder: Saved .pth files for each of the resulting trained model, dataloaders, and initial state/weight of the models, .csv files from train test val split.
 ### How to Run
+1. Since the model development was conducted by using Kaggle Notebook, go to kaggle.com -> Create -> New Dataset.
+2. Upload data pop-up will be appeared, pick the zip of all the files inside **Dataset** folder.
+3. Click on the New Notebook widget, the dataset will be shown on the right side.
+On the upper tab, Files -> Import Notebook -> pick the retrieved .ipynb file from the **Program** folder.
+4. Click on three dots option -> Accelerator -> your choice of GPU.
+5. Run all the cell.
+After the whole runtime is finished, in the output segment on the right side of the panel it will be found .pth files same as in the **Output** folder as well as .csv files.
+6. If there is any issue occured in the middle of the runtime.
+Use the output files to modify the input of the dataset, hence the training process doesn't need to be strated from the very beginning.
+Try to modify some part of the code, especilly in the data path and to load the saved .pth models/dataloaders/initial_state etc.
+7. Additional comments and details is served inside the .ipynb program, enjoy!

+## Result